-Today marks the 195th birthday of Ulysses Grant, who played a unique role in American history.
-Here is a look at a military leader who later became president in one of the nation’s most troubled decades.
+Today marks the birthday of Ulysses Grant, who played a unique role in American history.
+Here is a look at a military leader who later became President in one of the nation’s most troubled decades.

-Scandal in the Grant administration and the battle over Reconstruction led historians to rank him as one of the three worst presidents.
-But in six recent surveys, Grant escaped the bottom tier in presidential rankings.
+Scandal in the Grant administration and the battle over Reconstruction had led historians to rank him as one of the three worst Presidents.
+But in many recent surveys, Grant has escaped the bottom tier in presidential rankings.

 Here’s a quick list of 10 interesting Grant facts that put his career in perspective.

 1. Ulysses wasn’t his real first name.
 Hiram Ulysses Grant was stuck with the name Ulysses S. Grant due to a mistake by a benefactor on his application form to West Point.
 And as with President Harry S. Truman, the middle initial "S" doesn’t stand for anything.
 But having the name "U.S." Grant him the nickname “Sam”--as in Uncle Sam--among soldiers.